ronggong/interspeech2018_submission01/README.md

 # INTERSPEECH 2018 submission 01
-Language-independent and duration-informed solo singing voice phoneme segmentation by jointly learning syllable and phoneme onset positions.
+## Singing voice phoneme segmentation by hierarchically inferring syllable and phoneme onset positions

 The code in the repository is for the conference review process.